jtopnani/Unicorn-Companies/README.md

 - Step 11: On the second page following visuals were used to convey insights, A bar chart showing top 5 countries with highest number of unicorns.
  A column chart showing top 5 unicorns by valuation.

- A line chart showing number of unicorns by year.
+(a) A line chart showing number of unicorns by year.

-- A multi row card was used to show top 3 industries by valuation.
+(b) A multi row card was used to show top 3 industries by valuation.

-- A multi row card was used to show top 3 industries by funding
+(c) A multi row card was used to show top 3 industries by funding